 Most rooms are either square or rectangular, but there are many exceptions.
-By choosing the right shape of rug, you can enhance the size and shape or correct oddly proportioned rooms.

-If your room has odd angles, a round rug can unify the space and add a little whimsy, where a rectangular rug might seem at odds with the room shape.
+By choosing the right shape of rug, you can enhance the size and shape or correct oddly proportioned rooms If your room has odd angles, a round rug can unify the space and add a little whimsy, where a rectangular rug might seem at odds with the room shape.